-The complete version of the amendment application is available for public review at https://dphhs.mt.gov/MontanaHealthcarePrograms/medicaid/2021waspwaiver.
-Paper copies are available to be picked up in person at the DPHHS Director's Office located at 111 North Sanders Street, Room 301, Helena, Montana 59601.
+The complete version of the amendment application is available for public review at https://dphhs.mt.gov/helpplan/2021medicaidnotice.
+Paper copies are available to be picked up in person at the DPHHS office located at 111 North Sanders Street, Helena, Montana 59601.